 Other Zoloft discontinuation symptoms include but are not limited to:

 Return of original symptoms, sometimes intensified

 Coming off Zoloft (sertraline) can take a considerable amount of time.
 Individual differences such as age, general health, dosage, length of time on the drug, and other factors all have some impact on withdrawal.
 One could expect the process to take at least some weeks or longer.

 The FDA and other regulatory bodies recommend never abruptly stop taking antidepressants.
-Rather, the safest approach would involve a slow taper process.
+Rather, the safest approach would involve a slow Zoloft withdrawal process.
 By easing a reduction in dosage, over time, various other measures can be utilized for added support while tapering off Zoloft such as nutrition, adequate rest, and a less stressful daily schedule to allow time for self-care, etc.